 ‘Duesy’ was ‘colossal’ and was resold for Rs.3,000

 This car made for a spectacular sight in Indore.
 But this is where the story of this car abruptly ends.
 Not much is known about this car in the later period or when was it sold.
 Some reports suggest that this car was sold to the Maharajah of Idar in 1950, who in turn sold it to another vintage car collector for just Rs.
 3000!
-Later a broker took this car and sold it to Hindi film actor and producer who smuggled it to Pakistan when he immigrated.
-The car is currently in USA.
+Later a broker took this car and sold it to a Hindi film actor and producer who smuggled it to Pakistan when he immigrated.
+The car is currently in the USA.

 An effort like this needs your support.
 No contribution is too small and it will only take a minute.
 We thank you for pitching in.